andrewmcodes/andrewm.codes/src/_posts/blog/exporting-my-pieces-code-snippets-to-obsidian.md

 Before writing anything to my Obsidian vault, I spent some time validating the export rather than assuming the API response was consistent.

-A few things we found:
+A few things I found:

 - All 358 assets had unique Pieces IDs.
 - All 358 snippets were recoverable.